mesham/pynq_api/docs/README.md

-PL | Programmable Logic, the FPGA logic configured by the bitstream MMIO | Memory Mapped Input Output, memory connection to the IP blocks as configured by Vivado address editor GPIO | General Purpose Input Output, physical pins on the Pynq board UIO | User-space Input Output, functionality to track the raising of interrupts from the PL to the PS
+PL | Programmable Logic, the FPGA logic configured by the bitstream MMIO | Memory Mapped Input Output, memory connection to the IP blocks as configured by Vivado address editor GPIO | General Purpose Input Output, physical pins on the Pynq board UIO | User-space Input Output, used to track the raising of interrupts from the PL to the PS